-Withdrawal will not be official nor will refund be given (see refund policy) until proper notice is given to the Registrar's office.
+Withdrawal will not be official nor will refund be given (see University Withdrawal Refund Policy above) until proper notice is given to the Registrar's office.
 Students who are withdrawn administratively are not entitled to refunds.

 Upon withdrawal from the University, the student's academic record will show a "WD."
 Failure to complete the necessary withdrawal procedures results in a final grade of "XF" for all courses in which the student is currently enrolled.
 It is recommended that students meet with their advisor prior to University withdrawal.